Best Heaters for the Garage: Space Heater Options for Staying Warm

 It’s critical to look out for safety features on your new space heater.
 You’ll want one that features overheating protection, as well as tip-over protection.
 Both of these will work to keep the unit from starting a fire.

 Ask yourself: how much space am I trying to heat?
 Do you want the whole garage to be warm, or do you just want to heat up your immediate workspace?
 That will affect how much output your heater will need to produce.
 In general, electric heaters have a ten-to-one ratio of watts to square footage heated.

 This one ties into safety as well.
 You want a space heater that’s made to be high quality, which will help prevent any dangerous occurrences, such as fires.
 Look for a well-made, heat-resistant casing, as well as solid workmanship on the heating element and on the electrical wiring.

-Best Heater for Garage Reviews & Recommendations 2019
+Best Heaters for Garage Reviews & Recommendations 2021

 As an infrared heater, this model has the capability of heating up a large room.
 The built-in auto energy saving mode has two settings (high and low) to do just that.
 It features tip-over and overheating protection, both of which are two important safety features.
 It also features a 12-hour automatic shut-off timer.

 As a dual heating system with infrared and quartz tubing, this model has about 1500 watts of power.
 Even though this sounds a little low, it can easily heat up a room, making it the perfect choice for large spaces and small garages alike.
 An electronic thermostat lets you quickly and easily adjust the heating to the exact temperature you want, anywhere between 50 and 86 degrees.
 Remote control makes the user experience even better.